bbangert/beaker/beaker/docs/sessions.rst

 a session object will be made available as ``beaker.session`` in the WSGI environ.

+When a session is created on the backend, a cookie is placed in the response to the client.

 Getting data out of the session::

     myvar = session['somekey']